 This screen looks complicated, but it's actually pretty simple.
 Let's say you want to swap your bumpers and triggers.
 First, find L1/R1 and L2/R2 in the scroll wheel in the Controls section, or just click them on the virtual controller.
 You want to swap L1 with L2 and R1 with R2, so start by clicking L2.

 This opens another intimidating but simple page.
 Just click the button you want L2 to act as—in this case, L1.
 Voila, your left trigger will now act as your left bumper.
 Repeat this process with the other triggers and bumpers to complete the change and prevent redundancy.
 You can save this button setup as a separate profile and swap between profiles in the Controllers tab.

 How to connect your PS4 controller via Bluetooth

-The official Sony Dualshock 4 USB wireless adapter is far and away the best Bluetooth option.
+The official Sony DualShock 4 USB wireless adapter is the simplest Bluetooth option.
 You may have to hunt for it or spend a little more than you would on a standard Bluetooth dongle, but it's worth it for its out-of-the-box functionality.